 This guide aims to help you get closer to your Australian customers.
 A web presence that is in tune with Australia’s culture will make your customers feel well disposed to you, giving them the confidence to do business with you.
 By understanding these little yet important details, you'll be in a good position to kickstart your business in the new market.

 2 The main language

 The main spoken and written language here is Australian English.
 Even though it is a culturally diverse country, most customers would expect to be communicated to in English.

 Australian English spellings are largely similar to British English spellings, and differ from American English spellings.
 One example: Australian English has many words with a “u” in them, where there is none in American English.

 However, some proper nouns like Australia’s Labor party and Victor Harbor are spelled without the “u”.

 Australian English will use an s instead of the z used in American English.

-Australian English does use some American spellings such as “program” instead of “program.”
+Australian English uses some American spellings such as “program” instead of “programme.”